HughBennett/HughBennett/README.md

 - 👋 Hi, I’m @HughBennett
 - 👀 I’m interested in DevOps, Web Development, & PWA
 - 🌱 I’m currently learning Vuejs, Blazor development
-- 💞️ I’m looking to collaborate on new startups
+- 💞️ I’m looking to collaborate on new projects
 - 📫 How to reach me: https://www.linkedin.com/in/hughben/

 <!---